RubyLubyy/Slss_programming/Notes/Recommendation System.md

 ## Popularity and "Likes"
 This type of paradigm makes a suggestion based on how many people "like" the thing.

 One prime example of this, is the like button (heart) in Instagram.
-When u click on that heart button
+When you click on that heart button, Instagram records it somewhere along with other data like demographic and psychographic information.
+With this information, they might suggest to other users similar to you, products and services that you like.

+We implemented the Popularity/Likes paradigm with our Favourite Bubble Tea activity.
 ## N-Point Rating System
-N-point rating system are used by many services particularly Jeff B
+N-point rating systems are used by many services particularly Jeff Bezos' baby, Amazon.

+This paradigm provides more granular information.
+Buyers are asked to rate the product on a 5-point scale.
+All the ratings are put together and an aggregate score is given out of five stars.

+## Similarity Score
+Amazon, Meta, TikTok, Netflix all use Similarity Score

+Similarity scores indicate how similar two people are to each other.
+Ben and Ubial have a similarity score of 2 (they like two things that are the same.)
+Ubial and Fido have a similarity score